 Emerson’s volumes of poetry include Pharaoh, Pharaoh (1997); Pinion: An Elegy (2002); Late Wife (2005), which won the Pulitzer Prize; Figure Studies (2008); and Secure the Shadow (2012).

 Her honors include two additional Pulitzer Prize nominations as well as fellowships from the Library of Congress, the Virginia Commission for the Arts, and the National Endowment for the Arts.
 In 2008 she was appointed poet laureate of Virginia, a two-year role.

-Emerson has been poetry editor for the Greensboro Review and a contributing editor for Shenandoah.
-She has taught at Washington and Lee University, Randolph-Macon Women’s College, and the University of Mary Washington.
+Emerson was poetry editor for the Greensboro Review and a contributing editor for Shenandoah.
+She taught at Washington and Lee University, Randolph-Macon Women’s College, and the University of Mary Washington.
+She died in 2014.

 Poems By CLAUDIA EMERSON

 Audio & PodcastsPoem of the Day Poem of the Day The Poetry Magazine Podcast

 "That discrete first pock"